hlefebvr/idol/docs/tutorials/bilevel-optimization/wrappers/mibs.rst

 1. :code:`high_point_relaxation` which is a :code:`Model` representing the high-point relaxation of your bilevel problem.

-2. :code:`description` which is a :code:`Bilevel:Description` object representing the bilevel problem.
+2. :code:`description` which is a :code:`Bilevel:LowerLevelDescription` object representing the bilevel problem.
 If you do not know what this is or how to create it, please refer to the :ref:`previous tutorial <tutorial_optimistic_bilevel>`.

 Then, you can solve your bilevel problem with MibS as follows: